Washington Park Historic District (Albany, New York): Activities

 Washington Park is the site of many festivals, concerts, and special occasions.
 The Tulip Festival held every year since 1949 in Washington Park is highlighted by the blossoming of 200,000 tulips throughout the park.
 The African-American tradition of Pinksterfest, whose origins are traced back even further to Dutch festivities, was later incorporated into the Tulip Fest and since 1998 the Tulip Fest has also included the Mother of the Year award.
 The Latin Festival and the Columbus Day Parade and Italian Festival are some of the ethnic festivals held every year in the park.
+The Capital Pride Festival also takes place in the park every year in June.
 The city, the Albany Police Athletic League, and Hannaford supermarkets sponsor the Capital Holiday Lights every winter, with 125 displays through the park.
 Proceeds benefit juvenile crime prevention programs.

 Many fund raisers are held every year in the park as well, such as the American Cancer Society walkathon and the Freihofer's Run for Women.
 The Freihofer's Run is an International Association of Athletics Federations (IAAF) Silver Label race that draws professional marathon runners from Kenya, Ethiopia, Australia, and all across the United States along with locals as well.
 It is one of the largest all-women races in the world, and has served as the 5K national championship in 1989, 1990, and 1993–2004.